Charging penalties: company officer's liability to pay a penalty: notifying the officer about their liability to pay

 In each of the following types of cases you must issue a payslip to each liable officer for paying a penalty, NPPS8B which is available in SEES.
 The payment reference will depend on the type of case (see below):

-- For indirect tax penalty cases where the company does not have a live VRN eg. Excise and Environmental Taxes and redundant VAT traders, you will not be able to issue the NPPS2 Penalty Assessment to the company via NPPS.
-You will therefore need to follow the guidance at CH407920 to obtain an EXP reference.
+You will not be able to issue the NPPS2 Penalty Assessment to the company via NPPS.
+You will need to follow the guidance at CH407920 to obtain an EXP reference.
 When the Cumbernauld Accounting Team (CAT) receives the NPPS2, they will set up an accounting record for the company.
-When the relevant DMB SPOC has been informed about the officer’s liability, following the guidance further down this page, DMB will pursue the officer for the debt.
+When the relevant Debt Management (DM) Single Point of Contact (SPOC) has been informed about the officer’s liability, DM will pursue the officer for the debt, as detailed below.
 You should send each of the company officers’ form NPPS8A (and a copy of the NPPS2) and a NPPS8B payslip.
 Both must show the EXP reference.

-- For all other cases (direct taxes, Excise and Environmental Taxes where there is a live VRN you should issue a payslip for paying a penalty NPPS8B which is available in SEES.
+You should issue a payslip for paying a penalty NPPS8B which is available in SEES.
 This should show the SAFE charge reference for the penalty assessment issued to the company.
-Before you can do this you will need to obtain the 14 digit SAFE charge reference number from the Miscellaneous Charges Unit (This content has been withheld because of exemptions in the Freedom of Information Act 2000) .
-When you contact them they will need the NPPS reference number and the head of duty specific reference, for example the UTI.
+Before you can do this you will need to obtain the 14 digit SAFE charge reference number.
+You can obtain a SAFE charge reference number by accessing ETMP- View Customer Role.
+If you do not have access to ETMP you should ask your manager to allocate this to you via SRS.

 Although it will not be possible to issue the NPPS2 and the NPPS8A on the same day, you should issue the NPPS8A once you have obtained the relevant reference number.